-The comparative market analysis is essentially a report that tells a buyer how much homes are really worth, based off of various comparisons.
-Real estate agents usually compare the homes for their clients by looking into a specific Comparative Market Analysis into homes that have recently been sold, as well as those that are currently for sale.
+The comparative market analysis is essentially a report that tells a buyer how much homes are really worth, based on various comparisons.
+Real estate agents usually compare the homes for their clients by looking into a specific Comparative Market Analysis of homes that have recently been sold, as well as those that are currently for sale.
 The length of the report usually depends on how experienced an agent has, or by how much it costs to develop.

 Why is Comparative Market Analysis Important?